GEDmatch: History

-Under the new policy, investigators could not quietly upload a fake profile to a genealogy website, as some had done in hopes of finding a suspect's distant relatives, without first identifying themselves.
-And the site itself must have informed its users that law-enforcement agencies may search their data.

-The policy also barred federal investigators from using a suspect's DNA profile to look for genes related to disease risks or psychological traits.
-Another provision attempted to limit situations in which federal investigators secretly take a DNA sample from a suspect's relative—from a discarded cup or tissue, for example—to help home in on a suspect.
-The policy said that the person must give their informed consent unless federal investigators have obtained a search warrant.
-These guidelines applied to federal investigators and federally funded investigations but did not apply to state or local law-enforcement agencies the vast majority of investigations.

-In November 2019, a Florida judge approved a police request for a warrant to search the database of GEDmatch.

 As of December 9, 2019, GEDmatch was acquired by Verogen, Inc., a sequencing company solely dedicated to forensic science.
 For the 1.2 million DNA profiles, a new version of the existing site will focus on solving crimes.
 How much GEDmatch continues to serve genetic genealogical research has been heavily discussed since then.
 BuzzFeed News reported that Verogen hopes to monetize the site by charging for access to the database and tools for DNA analysis.
 Founder Curtis Rogers, in a website statement, announced that "basic tools will remain free", he will remain involved in all aspects of the business, and Verogen will commit to the vision of a consumer genealogy site and take care of infrastructure and security/privacy.
 At the same time, Rogers claimed that "genealogy has made our communities safer by putting violent criminals behind bars".

 As of September 2020, there were about 1.45 million users on the site, and by October, the site had led to an estimated 150 arrests in cold cases.

+Data Privacy at GEDmatch

+User data privacy and confidentiality of user data especially within genealogic testing continue to be a hot topic, and is something to seriously consider before giving your DNA profile and other personal information to companies.
+Handling of user data at GEDmatch has come into question and lead to attention from regulatory authorities, and the failures at GEDmatch shows that even if you opt out, and the company has in place all the policies, your data can still be accessed and misused.